-Alternatively, some addicts may systematically lose the people they love, their jobs, their homes and everything that they once held dear to them.
+Alternatively, some may systematically lose the people they love, their jobs, their homes and everything that they once held dear to them.
 It could take something as drastic as an accidental overdose or suicide attempt to give them the wakeup call that they need to ask for help.

-The main reason that addicts don’t want to go to rehab is that they tell themselves that there isn’t a problem.
+The main reason that some don’t want to go to rehab is that they tell themselves that there isn’t a problem.
 A part of them will know that this isn’t true because any action that has to be constantly lied about or defended is not good for someone.
 However, substance abusers are so adept at lying to people and denying their problem that they largely believe their own lies.

 It takes a huge shock to the system for a substance abuser to admit to needing help.
 Up until that point, any help that is offered is effectively useless.
-An addict in denial will smile and go along with all suggestions to appease people.
+Someone in denial will smile and go along with all suggestions to appease people.
 But the whole time, they are just telling themselves that they don’t need any help and everyone is mistaken.
 With a closed mind, rehabilitation cannot take place.

 Breaking an addiction is incredibly difficult.
 Once a person eventually comes round to the idea that they need help, they will often turn to a rehabilitation centre.
 Here they will go through detox.
 This is important if any progress is to be made with the rest of rehab.

-Addicts need to have a clear mind and be free of the harmful toxins from alcohol and drugs.
+Some need to have a clear mind and be free of the harmful toxins from alcohol and drugs.
 Only then will they be able to muster up the strength, will power and concentration needed to give up their addiction.

-All Burnley drug and alcohol rehab clinics will aim to offer a detoxification program to help wean people off of their addictions.
+All Burnley drug and alcohol rehab clinics will aim to offer a detoxification programme to help wean people off of their addictions.
 This detoxification problem is purely about lifting the body away from these dangerous substances.
 Dealing with withdrawal symptoms can be the hardest part of the whole process, but with a combination of examination and medication people can make it through.